 It’s not easy to think about death.
 However, without the proper estate planning documents, your loved ones can be thrown into the mess of settling an estate with no Will.
 Our stories below are examples of just that – the horrors of dying without a Will.

 Divorced Never Finalized

 Sarah’s husband abruptly died without a Will.
 This was a second marriage for both Sarah and her husband.
 Upon Sarah calling our office, we began investigating the heirship of her husband’s estate.
-We found out that his previous divorce that was filed over 12 years earlier was never finalized.
-Therefore, we had to break the news to Sarah that her and her late husband were never legally married and all of what was she thought was their community property was in fact, not.
+We found out that his previous divorce which was filed over 12 years earlier was never finalized.
+Therefore, we had to break the news to Sarah that her and her late husband were never legally married and all of what she thought was their community property was in fact, not.
 Since his divorce was not properly finalized, the home that she and her late husband bought when they married 10 years ago was now owned half by Sarah and half by his previous wife.

 ...If only her husband would have had a Will.

 Jarod’s wife was terminally ill and passed away without creating a Last Will and Testament.
 Before the couple met, she had a child and put the child up for adoption.
 She had little contact with the child as the years went on.